stefanrieken/pasta/README.md

 the second one marking further arguments still to follow in the input stream, which may be skippable, similar to current blocks.
-The origins of this truly 'mixed-fixed' approach to conditional evaluation lie with the Forth programming language, which is considered to be famously postfixed -- go figure.)
+The origins of this truly 'mixed-fixed' approach to conditional evaluation lie with the Forth programming language, which is famously considered postfixed -- go figure.)

 ## Argument syntax
 LISP's lambda syntax is aimed at runtime function creation; in Selfless it